Brewers vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Brewers Recent Betting Performance

-- The Brewers have played as the favorite in eight of their past 10 games and have won four of those contests.
+- The Brewers have played as the favorite in nine of their past 10 games and won four of those contests.

-- In their last 10 games with a total, the Brewers and their opponents have failed to hit the over four times.

 Brewers Betting Records & Stats

-- The Brewers have won 33 of the 57 games they were listed as the moneyline favorite this season (57.9%).
+- The Brewers have gone 33-25 in games they were listed as the moneyline favorite (winning 56.9% of those games).

-- When playing as moneyline favorites with odds of -225 or shorter, Milwaukee has a 4-2 record (winning 66.7% of its games).
+- Milwaukee has gone 4-2 (winning 66.7% of its games) when it has played as moneyline favorites of -225 or shorter.

-- The Brewers have an implied moneyline win probability of 69.2% in this game.
+- The implied moneyline probablility for this matchup gives the Brewers a 69.2% chance to win.

-- Milwaukee has played in 114 games with set over/under, and have combined with opponents to go over the total 48 times (48-61-5).
+- Milwaukee has played in 115 games with an over/under set, and have combined with its opponents to go over the total 49 times (49-61-5).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!